emma-s-marie/data422-group-project/project-diary.md

 Emma continued working on the R Shiny app and finished the first prototype.

 ## 11/10/2023
-- Levo finished the introduction part of the report.
+- Levo finished the introduction and Normalize the table and join together parts of the report.
 - Jacci finished part of the data wrangling and challenge section in the report.
 - Emma upload the R Shiny app on the repository.